hyunyongPark/Emotion-Recognition/README.md

 ##### Trained weight file Download
 Download the trained weight file through the link below.
-This file is a trained file that learned the k-deep fashion dataset.
+This file is a trained file that trained the Sample dataset(CK + RAF + AffectNet).
 Ensure that the weight file is located at "./Data/".
 - https://drive.google.com/file/d/11bt3BocyaukuP0GNVkAeM5Aue81A1kdX/view?usp=share_link